nats-io/nats-architecture-and-design/adr/ADR-8.md

 As this is a `Mirror` this stream does not listen on a subject and so the only way to get data into it is via the origin bucket.

+Watchers will always run on the original stream.

 While it appears that there is significant overlap between this config and the source based one, only this strategy creates RTT aware automatic nearest replica selection.
 Replicas can be added and removed without clients requiring any